mikerochip/unity-websocket/README.md

 }
 ```

-## Universal Ping-Pong Support
+## Customizable Ping-Pong Support

 WebGL (JavaScript) has no built-in ping-pong support, unlike .NET.

-Configuring this will work on both platforms.
+Configuring this will make pings work on both platforms.

-⚠️ You must code your server to ignore or echo messages of the same message type (text or binary) and content.

 ```CSharp
 _Connection.DesiredConfig = new WebSocketConfig